pmeaney/harperdb-dockerized-template-app/RequestExamples-curl.md

   -H "Authorization: Basic SERCX0FETUlOOnBhc3N3b3Jk"
 ```

-# Check out an example of the Operations API,
+### Check out an example of the Operations API.

 The [Operations API](https://docs.harperdb.io/docs/developers/operations-api) allows us to, for example, create a new table via REST API.
+Or, as we tested out at the top of this file, it allows us to describe all of our schemas.

 ```
 curl -X POST \